CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

 > integrations should use the Mojolicious API, which supports both JSON and file
 > uploads.
 The Python module binding will remain available.

+This server keeps its synchronous conversion endpoints in 0.35.
+It does not implement the Mojolicious job API used by the desktop application.

 ## Run locally

 From a Convert-Pheno source checkout: